 Myth: At the end of a certain period of time the borrower must move out of their home.

-Truth: Borrower can stay in the home as long as it is their primary residence and abides by the terms of the loan, the loan does not need to be repaid until they choose to move, sell, die, or on their 150th birthday.*
+Truth: As long borrower(s) stays in the home as long their primary residence and abides by the terms of the loan, the loan does not need to be repaid.
+It is repaid when they choose to move, sell, die, or on their 150th birthday.*

 Myth: If all proceeds are used up, borrower(s) must move.

 Truth: Again, borrower can stay in the home as long as it is their primary residence and they abide by the terms of the loan whether funds are available or not.
 The loan does not need to be repaid until they choose to move, sell, die, or on their 150th birthday.*

 Myth: If monthly payment plan is chosen, at a certain age the borrower won’t receive any more monthly payments.

-Truth: If the tenure payment plan is chosen, as long as the home is the borrower’s primary residence and they abide by the terms of the loan, they continue to receive the monthly payments.
-If a term monthly payment plan (available with the HECM only) is chosen, when the term has ended, further payments won’t be received although they may stay in the home if it is their primary residence and they abide by the terms of the loan.*
+Truth: If the tenure draw plan is chosen, as long as the home is the borrower’s primary residence and they abide by the terms of the loan, they continue to receive the monthly draws.
+If a term monthly draw plan (available with the HECM adjustable rate only) is chosen, when the term has ended, further payments won’t be received although they may stay in the home if it is their primary residence and they abide by the terms of the loan.*